minkhaung-mkks/prep-learn/README.md

 Please note these times are the worst possible times, In reality I hope to have everything production ready by mid July

 ## Launched

-Launch of the app with just the functions to choose quizes and answer them (June 20th 2023) Progess : 100% DONE Time Quizes (June 30th 2023) Progress : Might prioritize Quiz Mode Over this Quiz Mode (June 25th 2023) Progress : I dk how to even do this yet.
+## Potentially Delayed on dates due to moving

-Switch to MongoDB for data storage (N/A) Not sure if I wanna switch to Database yet.
+Launch of the app with just the functions to choose quizes and answer them (June 20th 2023) Progess : 100% DONE Time Quizes (June 30th 2023) Progress : Might prioritize Quiz Mode Over this Quiz Mode (June 30th 2023) Progress : I dk how to even do this yet, Switch to MongoDB for data storage (N/A) Not sure if I wanna switch to Database yet.
 Login with google (N/A) Not sure if I want to go this route, instead focusing on making the base functions a lot better and more user friendly
 Login with other providers (N/A)